QHFD: a Qualified HSA Funding Distribution

 - You must remain eligible for more than 12 months after the transfer (known as the testing period)

-- Usual contribution limits apply (in 2020 are $3,550 for an individual and $7,100 for a family with a $1,000 catch up if older than 55)
+- Usual contribution limits apply (in 2022 are $3,650 for an individual and $7,300 for a family with a $1,000 catch up if older than 55)

 Why do a QHFD When Younger than 59?

-Why Inherited IRAs to fund Qualified HSA Funding Distribution?
+Why Inherited IRAs to fund QHFDs?

 Since HSAs only accept the taxable portion of your IRA, you can pull this part out of a mixed IRA and leave your basis behind.
-Basis is not eligible for QHFD so you can do a Roth conversion on the money left behind and not worry about the pro rata calculation if only basis is left.
+The basis is not eligible for QHFD, so you can do a Roth conversion on the money left behind and not worry about the pro-rata calculation if only basis is left.

-What about if you are an employer in the plan and cannot deduct a HSA contribution?
+What about if you are an employer in the plan and cannot deduct an HSA contribution?

 Is this like a backdoor Roth?
 A backdoor HSA?
 Nope.
 But it might come in handy for a few people once in a blue moon.
 This is great for basis in your IRA or if you have an inherited IRA.
 As far as inherited HSAs go, remember, don’t die with your HSA!